noahehall/theBookOfNoah/0current/scripting.md

     - `popd` removes the last directory from the dirstack and cds into it
     -

-## workflows & programs related to variables, shell arguments, env vars, etc
+## all about local and global variables, shell arguments, etc
   - variable types based on the value they contain
     - string variables
     - integer variables
     - constant variables
     - array variables

-  - normal variables
+  - local/normal variables
     - scope: only available inside the shell in which it is defined
-      - i.e. not avaliable to shell/process invoked from the original shell (as its in its own process now)
+      - i.e. not avaliable to shell/process/subshells invoked from the original shell (as its in its own process now)
     - set a normal variable via `NAME=value`

-  - local variables
-    - scope: only avable to the function/script/shell in which its defined

-  - global|environment variables
+  - global/environment variables
     - normal/local variables that are exported to the environment and are now available to all shells/subprocesses invoked from the original shell
-    - create an environment variable via `export` `export NAME=value` or jsut `export NAME`
+    - create an environment variable via `export NAME=value` or export a previous set variable via `export NAME`
+    - `subshells` can modify global variables, but those modifications do not impact the parent environment

   - related programs
     - `echo`